New York Post: Sales

 The daily circulation of the Post decreased in the final years of the Schiff era from 700,000 around 1967–68, to approximately 517,000 by the time she sold the paper to Murdoch in 1976.
 Under Murdoch, the Post launched a morning edition to compete directly with the rival tabloid Daily News in 1978, prompting the Daily News to retaliate with a PM edition called Daily News Tonight.
 But the PM edition suffered the same problems with worsening daytime traffic that the afternoon Post experienced and the Daily News ultimately folded Tonight in 1981.
 By that time, circulation of the all-day Post soared to a peak of 962,000, the bulk of the increase attributed to its morning edition (It set a single-day record of 1.1 million on August 11, 1977, with the news of the arrest the night before of David Berkowitz, the infamous "Son of Sam" serial killer who terrorized New York for much of that summer).

 The Post and the Daily News have been locked in a bitter circulation war ever since.
 A resurgence during the first decade of the 21st century saw Post circulation rise to 724,748 by April 2007, achieved partly by lowering the price from 50 cents to 25 cents.
 In October 2006, the Post surpassed the Daily News in circulation for the first time, only to see the Daily News overtake its rival a few months later.
 In 2010, the Posts daily circulation was 525,004, just 10,000 behind the Daily News.
-As of 2017, the Post was the fourth-largest newspaper in the United States by circulation, while the Daily News was ranked eighth.
+As of 2026, the Post was the third-largest newspaper in the United States by print circulation, while the Daily News was no longer in the top 25.

 The Post has remained unprofitable since Murdoch first purchased it from Dorothy Schiff in 1976, and was on the brink of folding when Murdoch bought it back in 1993, with at least one media report in 2012 indicating that Post loses up to $70 million a year.
 One commentator suggested that the Post cannot become profitable as long as the competing Daily News survives, and that Murdoch may be trying to force the Daily News to fold or sell out, leaving the two papers in an intractable war of attrition.
 In September 2022, The New York Post became profitable, posting a profit for the quarter and year to date.
 The Posts digital network reached approximately 198 million unique users in June 2022, compared to 123 million in the prior year.